technologytreasure/gilded-rose/README.md

 ## Estructure
 ```
-- To this project was create a structure that I have been used in my last projects
+- To this project was created a structure that I have been used in my last projects
   seemed like this.
 - This structure respect that main layers (controller, service and repository) and
   the business rule are concentrated in the service, decoupled by an interface.